appium/appium/docs/en/writing-running-appium/tutorial/swipe/ios-mobile-element.md

 ## iOS 'mobile:': Element swipe

-To swipe inside element you need add element id into swipe methods.
+To swipe inside of an element you need to add the id of this element into swipe methods.

 ```java
 // find element to swipe inside